-While some schools are very supportive of children and young people with M.E., we know that others get it wrong.
-Sometimes this can be resolved by asking for a meeting with the school.
-In other cases, parents feel that they want to make a complaint.
-This page offers advice on how to do this.
-If you feel like you need further information and support, please get in touch.
+While some schools are very supportive of children and young people with M.E, we know that others get it wrong, not always intentionally.
+Sometimes this can be resolved by asking for a meeting with the school and having a conversation to address misunderstandings and concerns.
+In other cases, parents/carers feel that their concerns can only be addressed with a formal complaint.
+We advise that you contact Action for M.E. first in order to get support with mediation otherwise the complaint can become the focus, and take your valuable energy and time, rather than the focus being your child’s needs.
+If you feel that you do you need further information and support, please get in touch.

-Government advice sets out three steps for complaining about a school’s provision of support for special educational needs SEN).
-These are:
+Government advice sets out three steps for complaining about a school’s provision of support for Special Educational Needs (SEN).

-The ombudsman can investigate a complaint that a council has failed to deal properly with assessing SEN and issuing a statement of SEN; or failing to implement a statement or carry out an annual review.
+The LGO is able to investigate a complaint that a council has failed to deal properly with assessing a potential special educational need and issuing an Education Health and Care Plan, or failing to implement an Education Health and Care Plan, or carry out an annual review.

 The LGO’s focus is on the administrative processes, not whether or not the council has made the correct decision.
 Additionally, legislation means that if there is a remedy available through the first stage appeal process of an Education Health and Care Plan (ie. to complain against the local authority’s decision not to assess for an Education Health and Care Plan) then this must be done in place of LGO complaint.